 A voluntary, incentivized-based option to play a role in the fight against climate change that complements other government tools and programs

 An opportunity to provide economic support for local communities

 Are you a landowner interested in enrolling your small forested property in a carbon program?

-The Family Forest Carbon Program is currently enrolling eligible landowners in Maryland, Massachusetts, New York, Pennsylvania, Vermont and West Virginia.
+The Family Forest Carbon Program is currently enrolling eligible landowners in Maryland, Massachusetts, Michigan, Minnesota, New York, Pennsylvania, Vermont, West Virginia and Wisconsin.
 If you are a family forest owner and are interested in participating, please visit the Family Forest Carbon Program website to see if your property is eligible.